 Regional teams will compete in the Windy City Power League, which travels around differnt gym locations in the Chicagoland area, as well as an and of season overnight event in the Midwest.
 Regional teams will practice 4 hours a week and their season lasts 5 ½ months from November through April plus open gyms in October.
 Playing time is ensured in this program and, while still competitive, regional teams require a lesser time commitment.

-For those players that wish to continue playing after the Regional season is finished, we offer an 8-week Spring season from April through mid-June.
+For those players that wish to continue playing after the Regional season is finished, we offer a Spring season from April through mid-June.
 The Spring Program is open to all players (current Wildcat Jrs. and new players).
 The Spring season concludes with the Asics Jr. Championships (2 - 3 days depending on age level) held at Navy Pier in June.
 Registration for this program will open in February, and all players will need to attend the Spring season tryout in April.

 Where do Wildcat Jrs. teams travel?